seastan/lotr-lcg-set-generator/README.md

 **GIMP Plugins**

 You may use GIMP plugins separately.
-See description of each of them in `gimp/scripts.py`.
+See the description of each of them in `gimp/scripts.py`.

 Setup: